List of user-related terms and definitions.

 A block is a sequence of data of variable length.
 Blocked data is passed through a data buffer and de-duplicated against the destination.
 If the data is new or changed, it is written to the disk a whole block at a time.
 Processing data in blocks reduces the memory and bandwidth required to transmit your files and speeds up your backup.

-Hierarchical list of file paths shown at the top of the Manage Files and Get Files views of the Code42 app.
+Hierarchical list of file paths shown at the top of the Manage Files and Get Files views of the Code42 agent.
 You can click a folder name in the list to navigate to that folder's contents.

 Temporary holding state for backup archives after they are deactivated, but before they expire and are permanently deleted.
 This is similar to the period when a deleted file remains in the Recycle Bin or the Trash.

 The final step during the archive maintenance process.
 Compact reclaims disk space by removing from the backup archive data controlled by device settings: files no longer selected for backup, file versions beyond what the device's versioning settings allow, or deleted files older than allowed.

 The process of transforming information into smaller pieces and fewer bits.
 The Code42 agent compresses files from the source device, before transmitting the backup data, so that backup consumes less space at the destination and speeds up transmission.

 See Code42 agent.

 A general term for the Code42 application installed on user devices.
 Different agent types perform different functions.
 Agent types include the backup agent, legacy agent, and insider risk agent.
 Available agent types may vary based on your product plan.

 Previously referred to as the "Code42 app."

 The Code42 service that performs all backup operations in the background on a device running the Code42 agent.